London forex traders plead not guilty to U.S. rigging charges

 In January, former Barclays trader Jason Katz pleaded guilty to conspiring to fix currency prices, becoming the first person to admit wrongdoing.
 His sentencing is scheduled for Jan.
 5, 2018.

-U.S. prosecutors also charged two one-time HSBC Holdings Plc (HSBA.L) foreign exchange executives, Mark Johnson and Stuart Scott, last July with fraudulently trading ahead of a client's $3.5 billion currency trade.
+U.S. prosecutors also charged two one-time HSBC Holdings Plc foreign exchange executives last July with fraudulently trading ahead of a client's $3.5 billion currency trade.

-Johnson pleaded not guilty to wire fraud and conspiracy charges, and faces a Sept.
+One of the executives, Mark Johnson, pleaded not guilty to wire fraud and conspiracy charges, and faces a Sept.
 18 trial.
-Scott was arrested by British authorities last month and has denied wrongdoing.
-He has a July 31 hearing in Britain.
+The other, Stuart Scott, was arrested by British authorities last month and has denied wrongdoing.